fetc90/CV/README.md

 - Object Orientated Programming (OOP).
 - Clean code (DRY) with Single Responsibility Programming (SRP).
 Use of linters.
 - Learning a new language / programme fast: Ruby, Ruby on Rails and Javascript.
 Front-end styling with CSS and HTML5.
-- Databases: PostgreSQL, Datamapper, ActiveRecord.
+- Practise with databases: PostgreSQL, Datamapper, ActiveRecord.

 T E A M W O R K

-Working as a team using agile practises:
- - Pair programming and mobbing.
+ - Daily pair programming.
  - Regular stand-ups and retros for group projects.
- - Documenting team process.
+ - Documenting team process with tickets (Trello) and group reflection (Github wiki).
  - Project collaboration on Github.